ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/what-are-attachments.dotnet.markdown

 }
 {CODE-BLOCK/}

-You can note from this that the document has a HasAttachments flag and a @attachments array with the attachments info.
+Note that this document has an HasAttachments flag and a @attachments array with the attachments info.

 You can see the attachments name, content type, hash and size.

 {NOTE Note that we would store the attachment streams by the hash, so if many attachments has the same hash their streams would be store just once. /}

-## Transaction support
+## Transaction Support

 In RavenDB attachment and documents can be stored in one transaction, a real one, which means you either get all of them saved to disk or none.